 The balancing rule

 The grand totals at the bottom of the report must satisfy: Total Debits = Total Credits.
-If they do not match, there is a data integrity issue that needs investigation.
+If they do not match, a warning is shown — there is a data integrity issue (an unbalanced entry or a miscoded account) that needs investigation.

 Selecting a date

-Use the date picker to generate the trial balance as of any date.
+Use the date picker to generate the trial balance as of any date; the quick-select menu offers your recent fiscal year-ends, and the report defaults to the end of the last closed fiscal year.
 Common use cases:

 Using the trial balance